na-na-hi/renget/archive/incarnation-shop.md

 >Nectar: 200
 Consumable: Restores your divinity to max

+>Authority Grinder: 200

+Allows you to trade an authority you currently possess for an appropriate amount of influence.
+However, this item is consumed upon use, and its costs are not included in the total you receive.

 >Ambrosia: 300
 Consumable.
 Increases your maximum divinity by ten.
 Can only be used a number of times equal to your current level (a level two incarnation could eat ambrosia twice, and then eat it one more time after leveling up.)